How To List Education on Your CV: A Guide

 BA (Hons) Sociology, University of Portsmouth (in progress)

-If your highest qualifications are at secondary school level, such as A-levels or GCSEs, you’ll want to include these on your curriculum vitae.
-Likewise, if you haven’t yet completed your degree or a similar higher education qualification, it can be useful to include your secondary-level qualifications.
-Follow this format for A-levels and GCSEs:
+If your highest qualifications are A-levels, you’ll want to include these on your CV.
+If, however, you’ve already completed a degree, it’s not usually necessary to include your A-levels, unless they’re particularly relevant to the job you’re applying for.
+Likewise, if you haven’t yet completed your degree or a similar higher education qualification, it can be useful to include your A-levels.
+Follow this format for an A-level CV:

 A-levels: English (A), History (B), Business Studies (C), Leatherhead Girls’ Grammar School, September 2012 – June 2014